directus/directus/docs/extensions/marketplace/publishing.md

 processing:

 - The `directus-extension-` prefix is removed, if present.
-- The package's scope is removed, is present.
+- The package's scope is removed, if present.
 - The title is parsed by the [Title Formatter](https://github.com/directus/format-title) used throughout the Data Studio.